Bali

 3. The Happiest People

-If you ask anyone from Bali, the local people are among the most genuinely polite and caring people.
+If you ask anyone who has been or is from Bali, the local people are among the most genuinely polite and caring people.
 You can wander through the rice fields and streets, and be met with consistent smiles and eye contact that make you feel welcome to the space.
 Bali people in general feel very thankful for tourism, and all the jobs it creates for local people!

 4. Safety in Bali